SanFranciscoSunrise/easyASCII/README.md

 [*] Please feel free to generate and submit your own font files.
 Just
     email them over to me at SanFranciscoSunrise@Gmail.Com.
 It should be self explanatory what the format is but in case it's not here goes.
     Characters at the top line are read in and indexed.  anything between a set of " " quotes is the translation you have drawn for the character corresponding to the index of those quotes in relation to the number of previous quotes.
-Thus if the top line is F 6 % the characters representation in ASCII will be between the rows of quotes as such
+Thus if the top line is F 6 % the characters representation in ASCII will be between the rows of quotes as such:

-    " " F " " 6 " " % " "
+    " " F " " 6 " " % "

     Two caviats are that there must be an initial " single quote at the start of each row and as of now exactly 7 rows at most.
 If you would